IOTA Trial Run Distributions

 Back to Grant Programs

-The purpose of the IOTA Trial Run Grant Program is to refine the implementation work plan to distribute IOTA funds collected pursuant to Rule 5.1-1(g), Rules Regulating The Florida Bar (the IOTA Rule).
+The purpose of the IOTA Trial Run Grant Program was to refine the implementation work plan to distribute IOTA funds collected pursuant to Rule 5-1.1(g), Rules Regulating The Florida Bar.
 A matrix was developed which reflects a starting point and approach for distributing IOTA collections.
-These grants are awarded on a trial basis to test the effectiveness of the work plan and leave room for improvement if needed.
+These grants were awarded one time on a trial basis to test the effectiveness of the work plan and leave room for improvement if needed.

 Grant Amount

-$1,250,000 was allocated by the Foundation’s board for the IOTA Trial Run grants.
-Grant amounts will vary based on 1) a regional basis; 2) both poverty and working poor populations; 3) on current grantee capacity weighted by size to reflect need and/or dependence on Foundation funding and to promote overall sustainability of the existing network. $230,000 was deducted from the aggregate amount available to award three programs whose applications for CED grant extensions were more appropriately classified as IOTA distributions.
+$1,250,000 was allocated by the FFLA board for the IOTA Trial Run grants.
+Grant amounts varied based on 1) a regional basis; 2) both poverty and working poor populations; 3) on current grantee capacity weighted by size to reflect need and/or dependence on Foundation funding and to promote overall sustainability of the existing network. $230,000 was deducted from the aggregate amount available to award three programs whose applications for CED grant extensions were more appropriately classified as IOTA distributions.

 Grant Cycle

-Trial Run grants will be awarded one time in August 2022.
+Trial Run grants were awarded one time in August 2022.

 Grant Eligibility

 All existing grantees were considered initially, but some were excluded given the amended rule’s definition of “Qualified Grantee Organization.”
-(The amended IOTA rule states, “A ‘qualified grantee organization’ is a charitable or other nonprofit organization that facilitates or directly provides qualified legal services by qualified legal service providers and that has experience in successfully doing so.”
-Rule 5-1.1(g)(1)(F).)
-This does not mean that grantees excluded from the trial run are automatically excluded from future funding awarded by the Foundation, including IOTA distributions.
+Grantees excluded from the trial run are not automatically excluded from future funding awarded by FFLA, including IOTA distributions.

 Grant Funding

-This grant is funded by the Foundation on an annual basis in accordance with the Foundation’s grant allocation for the corresponding year which may be culled from all available sources including existing reserves, restricted donations, Endowment contributions, unspent or returned funds, past investment earnings and other funds which may become available.
-(This trial run did not utilize IOTA funds.)
+This grant is funded by FFLA on an annual basis in accordance with FFLA’s grant allocation for the corresponding year which may be culled from all available sources including existing reserves, restricted donations, Endowment contributions, unspent or returned funds, past investment earnings and other funds which may become available.
+(The trial run did not utilize IOTA funds.)

 Grants Awarded